CS417 Exam 3

 (c) The message encrypted with Bob's public key and the hash encrypted with Alice's private key.

-(d) The message encrypted with Bob's public key and the hash encrypted with Alice's public key.
+(d) The message encrypted with Bob's public key and the hash encrypted with Alice's public key. - A cryptographic hash function is an example of a:

 (a) One-way function.